Below are listed three societies and associations that group researchers and others interested in the field of (western) medieval studies.

 The Korean Society of Medieval Philosophy (Societas Philosophiae Mediaevalis Coreana)

 The Koran Society of Medieval Philosophy was founded in 2003.
-Notwithstanding its short history this society is rapidly growing as center of the studies of medieval philosophy in Korea, issuing its official journal, Medieval Philosophy, and organizing conferences and discussion forums.
+Notwithstanding its short history this society is rapidly growing as center of the studies of medieval philosophy in Korea, issuing its official annual journal, Medieval Philosophy, and organizing conferences and discussion forums.
+The articles published in the journal, the majority of which is written in Corean with an English summary, are available on the Corean website RISS.

 Medieval and Early Modern English Studies Association of Korea